Cutting sheet metal

 Are you working on a particularly intricate design in sheet metal that will require some detailed sawing and interior cut outs?

-Here are our top tips on how to cut intricate designs in sheet metal.
-This will come in handy when you need to pierce your sheet metal to create a cut out effect as part of your design.
+Here are our top tips on how to cut sheet metal into intricate designs.
+This will come in handy when you need to pierce your sheet metal to create a cut-out effect as part of your design.

 - Once you’ve pierced your sheet metal you can then remove your saw blade from one end of its frame and thread it through the hole you’ve created.